Academic Catalog

 CSC 4151 Software Engineering I (3 Credits)

 Explores the technical processes and practice of software engineering.
 Lecture/discussion topics include the development process, project planning and management, measurement and metrics, and software quality assurance.
-In this first of a two-quarter team software development sequence, student teams will complete and present the requirements analysis and a prototype of a software system.
-A final grade will be awarded for this course upon completion of CSC/CPE 4152.
+In this first of a three-quarter team software development sequence, student teams will complete and present the requirements analysis and a prototype of a software system.
+A final grade will be awarded for this course upon completion of CSC 4898.
 Typically offered: Autumn.

 CSC 4152 Software Engineering II (3 Credits)

-This course is a completion of a two-quarter software development experience.
+This course is the continuation of a three-quarter software development experience.
 Student teams will implement, test and deploy systems they began in CSC 4151.
 Class time will be primarily devoted to the application of software engineering principles to their project, technical reviews, and formal presentation of the completed system.
+A final grade will be awarded for this course upon completion of CSC 4898.
 Typically offered: Winter.

 CSC 4210 Theory of Computation and Algorithm (3 Credits)